 Element: A substance that contains only one kind of atom

 Isotope: A particular variation of an atom, which is determined by the number of neutrons in that atom.
 For example, carbon-12 and carbon-13 both have six protons but carbon-12 has six six neutrons and carbon-13 has seven neutrons.
 Isotopes of the same atom have different mass numbers from each other and might have some different physical properties but chemically they behave alike.

 Molecule: Any chemically bonded group of atoms, whether atoms of the same type (which form an element) or atoms of different types (which form a compound).
 Molecule bonds can only be broken through chemical change.

-Mixture: A combination of ingredients that are not chemically bonded and can, therefore, be separated through physical means.
-For example, cake batter, which is a simple combination of ingredients that have not experienced molecular change.
+Mixture: A combination of two or more substances that are not chemically bonded and can, therefore, be separated through physical means.
+An example is cake batter, which is a simple combination of ingredients that have not experienced molecular change.

 Periodic Table of the Elements: A chart listing each known element, organized by these elements’ atomic numbers

 Atomic number: The number of protons in an atom, which indicates the atom’s chemical properties and, by extension, its substance type (element).
 The number of protons in an atom is the same as the number of electrons in an atom.